Friday, May 1, 2015

 This area is very specific, referring to activities involving the “Key Warning Signs for Early-Onset Mental Illness in Children and adolescents.”

-9. Although 125 hours are required for relicensure, should I submit more?
+10. Although 125 hours are required for re-licensure, should I submit more?

 We recommend that you submit more than the 125 required hours if you have enough hours to do so.
 In this way, if the committee does not approve some CEUs here and there, you will have additional hours to make up for it.
-This will help you avoid a situation in which you submit only 125 hours, have some hours rejected, and then you have to compile more hours and resubmit to the committee for the following meeting.
+This will help you avoid a situation in which you submit only 125 hours, have some hours not approved, and need to compile more hours and resubmit to the committee for the following meeting.

 One hour.
-You may combine similar trainings (i.e., writing strategies) of less than one hour together as long as the charter school administrator signs off on it.
+You may combine similar trainings (i.e., writing strategies) of less than one hour together as long as you have signed documentation.

-Each semester credit is worth 24 hours.
-(So, a 3 semester credit class would be 72 hours.)
-Each quarter credit is worth 16 hours.
-(So a 3 quarter credit class would be 48 hours.)
+Each semester credit is worth 24 hours (i.e. a 3 credit semester class would be 72 hours).
+Each quarter credit is worth 16 hours (i.e. a 3 quarter credit class would be 48 hours).

-14. Do any teaching duties count towards relicensure?
+15. Do any teaching duties count towards re-licensure?

 No - they are part of your job.